robinroy03/healthbot/README.md

 <img src="https://github.com/robinroy03/healthbot/assets/115863770/d18cda64-f7ca-4a6f-894e-8a41177b8aca" height="400">

 ## TODO:

-- [ ] Clean the rough edges.
-Since it was a quick hack, we didn't bother about a lot of edge cases.
-For example, the counsellor appointment could be spammed multiple times (but the doctor appointment couldn't be)
+- [ ] Clean the code.
+It was a quick hack, so the code is a bit messy.
+A lot of edge cases are not yet handled.
-- [ ] Clean this readme.
+- [ ] Combine the two telegram bots into one.
+Having a separate bot for notifications is not necessary.
+- [ ] Make a REST API for the dasboard to interact with instead of calling functions from the bot.py file directly.
-- [ ] Reorganize this TODO list
+- [ ] Set up unit tests.
 - [ ] Use an actual ML model to predict outbreaks using data from the health centre.
-- [ ] When everything else in this TODO list is done, do something about the UI.
-I'll say give the ML model the most priority.
+- [ ] Deploy the app.

 ## How to run
 __1) Create a mongoDB Atlas cluster, create a databse and get the connection URI__